caleblopez96/Instagram-Like-Automation/README.md

 ```

 Finally, we create a function to handle the automation process and the interval at which it runs. <br>
-<i> Note: A 20 second interval is recommended to avoid Instagrams bot detection. </i>

 ```
 const automator = setInterval(() => {